-When $P$ is a self-adjoint elliptic semi-classical differential operator on a compact manifold, the Helffer--Sj\"ostrand construction can be used to show that $f(P)$ is a pseudodifferential operator \cite{HeSj:89}.
-Here, in the presence of a black box, it can instead be used to show that modulo residual errors, $f(P^\sharp_\hsc)$ agrees with $f(Q_\hsc)$ on the region of the torus outside the black box.
-Furthermore, the operator wavefront-set of $f(Q_\hsc)$ can be seen to be included in the support of $f\circ q_\hsc$.
+When $P$ is a self-adjoint elliptic semiclassical differential operator on a compact manifold, the Helffer--Sj\"ostrand construction can be used to show that $f(P)$ is a pseudodifferential operator \cite{HeSj:89}.
+Here, in the presence of a black box, it can instead be used to show that, modulo residual errors, $f(P^\sharp_\hsc)$ agrees with $f(Q_\hsc)$ on the region of the torus outside the black box, with the latter being a pseudodifferential operator.
+Furthermore, the operator wavefront set of $f(Q_\hsc)$ can be seen to be included in $q_\hsc^{-1}(\supp f)$.
 We now state these results, obtained originally in \cite{Sj:97}.